 Not only are chickpeas healthy, but they are also incredibly inexpensive.

-- Canned Chickpeas (Garbanzo beans)
+- Chickpeas: Canned Chickpeas (Garbanzo beans)

 However, the difference between Hungarian paprika and regular paprika is flavor.
 For instance, normal paprika is sweet made from crushed dried chilies.
 Smoked paprika, on the other hand, uses chilies that are smoke-dried and then crushed.
 Typically smoked with oak, smoke-dried chilis have a stronger flavor.
 For example, some people think it tastes a little like liquid smoke in powder form.

 One of my favorite parts of this recipe is it has few ingredients, but it is also cooked in one pan for 20 minutes.
 As with many of my other soup recipes, I cook in layers.
-First, I cook the onions, garlic, and leeks.

 Of course, since I made cream of chickpea soup, I topped the soup with my air-fried chickpeas recipe.